Ready to see one of our team?

 If you're ready to book an appointment, get in touch today.

 Chipped or damaged teeth, discolourations and gaps between your teeth can change the way you feel.
 If your self-confidence is affected by the appearance of your teeth, you may be considering dental veneers.
-Dental veneers are a type of cosmetic dentistry that cover your existing teeth to hide common problems with a new, whiter and brighter finish.
+Dental veneers are a type of cosmetic dentistry that cover your existing teeth to hide common problems with a new, whiter and brighter finish - veneers may be a great solution to straighten teeth.
 At Terrace Dental Care in Newmarket we can offer advice on whether dental veneers are a suitable solution and the options available to you.

 Composite veneers can be applied in one visit.
 Layers of resin are applied directly to the tooth, masking any damaged enamel, which is then sculpted to the correct shape and size to look just like natural teeth.
 Composite veneers are a good option if you have stained or slightly damaged teeth, such as a chipped or cracked tooth.